 Tabloids, social media, movies and TV shows, all are indicators of the direction in which our society has gone when it comes to being faithful or having integrity.

-Trust being broken doesn't necessarily mean that one of you in the relationship has done something terrible, like being unfaithful.
+Trust being broken doesn't necessarily mean that one of you in the relationship has done something terrible, like being unfaithful or lying.

 When we start a relationship with someone, trust is formed and grown from day one.
 Let's call these "Trust Tanks."
 Starting out, our trust tanks are empty.
 We don't know that person yet, so there is no basis or foundation of trust.

 As you get to know one another, these tanks start to fill up.
 A woman's trust is very emotionally driven.
 When a guy shows you he wants to take care of you, keep you from crying, protect you, understand you, and love you every single day no matter what, then he is filling your trust tank.